HEMOPHILIA DISABILITY BENEFITS

 HOW DOES THE SSA FIGURE OUT YOUR RESIDUAL FUNCTIONAL CAPACITY IF YOU HAVE HEMOPHILIA?

 In order to determine your RFC, the SSA first looks to the medical evidence in your case.
 That is why it is so important for the SSA to have all of your medical evidence.
 It is your “burden” or responsibility to provide all of your medical evidence to the SSA.

 Typically, hiring a lawyer to help you do this is a wise choice.
 Learn more here about how to obtain your medical evidence for free.
-If you do not have enough medical evidence for them to make a decision, then they will arrange for your to have a consultative examination.
-Find out more about consultative examinations here.
+If you do not have enough medical evidence for them to make a decision, then they will arrange for your to have a doctor exam.
+Find out more about the SSA doctor exam.

 YOUR RESIDUAL FUNCTIONAL CAPACITY IS BASED UPON YOUR OWN STATEMENTS

 One of the other things the SSA considers when looking at your RFC is your own statements.
 They will read the forms you fill out for them.
 For example, when you apply you fill out forms about your past work.
 You also fill out forms during the appeals process about what you do during the day.
 If you have hemophilia, then you may need to avoid certain activities that may injure you.
 For example, you may need to avoid moving machine, climbing ladders, or any other activity that could result in injury at work.

 You may even suffer from fatigue or severe anxiety due to hemophilia.
 If you have these problems, then you need to say so on your SSA forms.
 Your answers on these forms are often some of the most important statements you make.
 If you state on your Work History form that you lifted nothing on the job, then that is what the SSA assumes is correct.
 Likewise, if you state that you have had no accommodations at work even though you have hemophilia, then the SSA will assume you do not need any special treatment on the job.
 They will also probably find that you can work.